Twipped/InterviewThis/InterviewThis.md

 - How old is your codebase?

-- Do you unit test?
+- Do you have an automated test suite?
-  - What libraries do you use?
+  - What libraries and tools do you use?
+  - What sorts of tests do you use? (unit, integration, system, load, ...)
   - What is your testing methodology?
 (BDD, TDD, Spike & Stabilize, ...)
   - What is your current level of test coverage?
 Are you happy with it?